paul-od24/data_analytics_hw1/README.md

 The dataset we work with is a sample of the public data released by CDC, where the outcome for the target feature death_yn is known (i.e., either 'yes' or 'no'): https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data-with-Ge/n8mc-b4w4

+# Exercises
+(1).
+Prepare a data quality report for your CSV file.
+All the steps are implemented with Python code.

+(2).
+Prepare a data quality plan for the cleaned CSV file.

+(3).
+Exploring relationships between feature pairs:

+(4).
+Transform, extend or combine the existing features to create a few new features (at least 3) with the aim to better capture the problem domain and the target outcome.
+Justify the steps and choices you are making.